marshall-strong/pexels-photo-search-react/README.md

 ## Project Features

+### Displays `Photo` components in the `Gallery` using a masonry layout

-### the `Gallery` component displays photos in a masonry layout, where photos fill out rows while preserving aspect ratio
+The `Gallery` component displays photos in a masonry layout, where photos fill out rows while preserving aspect ratio.

+### Displays photos from the Pexels "Curated Photos" endpoint on the home screen

-### the home screen retrieves photographs from the Pexels "Curated Photos" endpoint, then displays those photos in the `Gallery`
+The home screen retrieves photographs from the Pexels "Curated Photos" endpoint, then displays those photos in the `Gallery`.

+### `SearchForm` component gets a query string from the user and displays relevant photos from the Pexels "Search for Photos" endpoint

-### the `SearchForm` component accepts text input from the user and retrieves relevent photographs from the Pexels "Search for Photos" endpoing, then displays those photos in the `Gallery`
+The `SearchForm` component accepts text input from the user and retrieves relevent photographs from the Pexels "Search for Photos" endpoing, then displays those photos in the `Gallery`

+### `Photo` components display photographer name and url on hover

-### hovering over a `Photo` in the `Gallery` component brings up the photographer's name and a link to more of their work on Pexels
+Hovering over a `Photo` in the `Gallery` component brings up the photographer's name and a link to more of their work on Pexels

+### Paginate through `Gallery` photos

-### the `PaginationBar` component allows the user to paginate through photos 10 at a time with no page refresh, and contains "next page" and "previous page" buttons that are automatically disabled if there is no next or previous page
+the `PaginationBar` component allows the user to paginate through photos 10 at a time with no page refresh, and contains "next page" and "previous page" buttons that are automatically disabled if there is no next or previous page

+### LocalStorage retains user's current page and search query on page refresh

-### LocalStorage retains the user's search query and/or page number so that the `Gallery` photos are not reset if the page is refreshed
+LocalStorage retains the user's search query and/or page number so that the `Gallery` photos are not reset if the page is refreshed

-### Single-Page React Application with server-side rendering
+### Server-side rendering as a Single-Page React App

 ### Netlify Functions Conceal the API key from the end user

 Leverage continuous deployment in Netlify to kick off an _automated build process_ that generates site assets.

-Visit your demo project’s URL after Netlify uploads site assets to a content delivery network (CDN) and makes your demo site available.

-### fancy Spinning Logo using CSS animation
+### Logo with CSS animation

-### ToDo: add placeholdercontent for images before they are loaded

-### ToDo: add tests, and instructions for running them in Development mode

 ## Development Mode